 Personal Life and Death

-Geoffrey Leonard Cheshire and Baroness Ryder were both born-again Catholics who shared a mutual dedication to humanitarian assistance that helped many people until their individual deaths.
+Geoffrey Leonard Cheshire and Baroness Ryder shared a mutual dedication philanthropy, helping countless persons until their individual deaths.

-Leonard Cheshire married Constance Binney, an actress from the United States, on July 15, 1941.
+Leonard Cheshire married Constance Binney, an actress from the United States, on July 15, 1941, and a fellow born-again Catholic.
 The marriage lasted 10 years and produced no children.
 They divorced in January 1951.
 On April 5, 1959, Cheshire married Sue Ryder, Baroness of Warsaw and a humanitarian, in the Roman Catholic Church of Bombay.
-The couple lived in Cavendish, Suffolk and produced two children named Jeromy and Elizabeth.
-He died in Cavendish on July 31, 1992, from motor neuron disease.

 - The Dambusters.
 (2016, February).
 Geoffrey Leonard Cheshire.
 The Dambusters.